 Check out our easy tea loaf with juicy dates and fiery ginger.
-This moreish cake recipe is easy to make and packed with plenty of flavour – perfect with an afternoon cuppa.
+This moreish cake is easy to make and packed with plenty of flavour.

 A stupendous cake for tea, our chocolate brownie cake has chopped preserved ginger in the mix to give it an extra spice and a bit of a grown-up twist to really impress.

-Fizzy drink Supermalt not only gives an extra malty edge but those bubbles work magically to lighten the sponge as well.
+Fizzy drink Supermalt not only gives an extra malty edge to this bake but those bubbles work magically to lighten the sponge as well.
 If you can't find Supermalt, use cola or ginger beer for the bubble effect.